MonkeDAO/observer/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/MonkeDAO/observer/blob/master/LICENSE) file for details
+This project is licensed under the GPLv3 - see the [LICENSE](https://github.com/MonkeDAO/observer/blob/master/LICENSE) file for details

 ### Supporting